LinkedIn Guide

 You can fix open graph meta tags using HTML or your website builder’s content management system (CMS).

-Steps to fix OG Meta Tags Using a CMS
+Steps to fix OG Meta Tags using a CMS

 You must first update the webpage you wish to share on your LinkedIn post.